sabithvm/aws-backup-tools/README.md

-# This is a collection to tools to manage various management aspects of an AWS Backup setup.
+# This is a collection of tools that can used manage various aspects of an AWS Backup setup.

 Current Items